trusslab/spinner/README.md

 4) Automated testing of reports generated in step 3 using S2E symbolic analysis.

 Requirements:
 You will need to build a linux kernel from source with BTF information included.
-You will also need to build and install libbpf.
+You will also need to install the kernel headers.
+Next you will need to build and install libbpf and bpftool.
 Finally you will need to generate vmlinux.bc for the kernel you wish to test.
 The instructions for doing this are beyond the scope of this document.

+Note: It is recommended to use this tool within a VM to prevent breaking anything.

 Steps to run:
 1) First install necessary dependencies: